rondobley/environment-sensor-receiver/README.md

-# Temperature Sensor Receiver
+# Environment Sensor Receiver
-This is part of a project where I used a couple of environmental sensors to capture temperature data, etc. The sensors send JSON messages to this receiver, which then processes them and inserts them into a TimeScaleDb instance.
+This is part of a project where I used a couple of BMP280 environmental sensors to capture temperature data, etc. The sensors send JSON messages to this receiver, which then processes them and inserts them into a TimeScaleDb instance.